 - After that you should be able to drastically speed up.

 The most important things are:

-- Keep the thumb pointing through the guitar to keep the fingers quite straight.
+- Keep the thumb pointing through the guitar sound hole to keep the fingers quite straight.
 This makes the movement easier and the tone better.

 - Make sure you get the contact between each finger and the string exactly right or you’ll just get a mess.

 - Don’t move on until each step is easy.

 On the right here is Narciso Yepes playing Villa Lobos Study No.1 which is widely used to learn the ‘planting’ technique.